antonmedv/monkberry/README.md

 {% endfor %}
 ```

-Also you can specify key name.
+Also key can be specified.
 ```twig
 {% for key, user of array %}
   {{ key }}: {{ user.name }}